sosbourneQA/RomanEmperorsProject/README.md

 `curl https://gist.githubusercontent.com/christophperrins/760262e7308ceb8d9c51b4b984792a43/raw/00970ff2aa1857ab54f573f750c9f4f23d6c9578/installDocker.sh | sh`

 8. Exit the terminal, then open again and enter the command `docker start sonarqube` to run SonarQube inside the VM instance
-9. Open a new tab in any browser and enter the external IP address of your instance (next to 'SSH'), followed by a colon, followed by '9000' (`http://YOUR_GCP_VM_EXTERNAL_IP_ADDRESS:9000`) to access SonarQube.
+9. Open a new tab in any browser and enter the external IP address of your instance (next to 'SSH'), followed by a colon, and then by '9000' (`http://YOUR_GCP_VM_EXTERNAL_IP_ADDRESS:9000`) to access SonarQube.

 #### Deploy using Jenkins